Looking for Car Stereos?Start shopping

 A close-up of the Corolla's front door tweeter (Crutchfield Research Photo)

-Front door tweeters: Corollas equipped with either the 6-speaker Toyota package or the JBL package feature tweeters mounted in the front door sail panels.
+Corollas equipped with either the 6-speaker Toyota package or the JBL package feature tweeters mounted in the front door sail panels.
 If you're thinking about installing a set of component speakers, the convenient location of the factory tweeters might help you make your decision.
 On the other hand, a wiring adapter is not available, so you'll have to splice into the factory wiring.
 You'll also have to fabricate a way to hold the tweeters in place, but our universal backstrap makes that much easier than it sounds.

 Accessing the tweeters is actually step one of getting to the woofers (above), which is another argument in favor of component speakers.
-As long as you're in there, you might as well give yourself the gift of great sound.
+As long as you're there, you might as well give yourself the gift of great sound.
 A quality component system will let you hear things in your music that the factory speakers only hinted at.
-That, by the way, is actually the best reason to install component speakers.
+That, by the way, is really the best reason to install component speakers.

 Detailed instructions on installing your new tweeters can be found in your Crutchfield MasterSheet.